warui09/alx-low_level_programming/0x0B-malloc_free/README.md

 This function concatenates two strings

-3. If you even dream of beating me you'd better wake up and apologize This function returns a pointer to a 2 dimensional array of integers
+3. If you even dream of beating me you'd better wake up and apologize This function returns a pointer to a two dimensional array of integers

+4. It's not bragging if you can back it up
+This function frees a two dimensional array